cloudbees-days/jenkins-x-workshop/workshop.md

 jx get applications
 ```

-And you can take a look at your project in CKCD.
+And you can take a look at your pipeline in CKCD.

 To see a list of all the quickstarts available in the current environment run the following command: